 There are several payment service providers that allow local bank transfers.

-TransferWise is the most popular option and it has a network for local bank transfers so there are no additional steps required to complete the transaction.
+Wise, formerly known as TransferWise, is the most popular option and it has a network for local bank transfers so there are no additional steps required to complete the transaction.

 Other payment providers, such as PayPal and Payoneer, are able to perform the funds transfer but with additional steps that require money to be deposited onto the accounts you have on their respective platforms.
 On a side note, transactions taking place through these payment services can take up to a few business days.